RaggedAtlas

 A feature schema extends FeatureBaseSchema with any modality-specific fields.
 Here we store the gene symbol alongside the inherited uid and global_index.

-class GeneFeature(FeatureBaseSchema):
+class GeneFeature(hox.FeatureBaseSchema):

-A cell schema extends HoxBaseSchema and declares one pointer field per feature space the atlas will hold.
-The field name must exactly match the registered feature space name.
-In a multimodal schema, pointer fields are typed | None so that cells profiled in only one modality can leave the other pointers null.
+An obs schema extends HoxBaseSchema and declares one pointer field per column the obs table will hold.
+Each pointer is declared with PointerField.declare(feature_space=...), which binds the column name to a registered feature space.
+If the space has a registry, feature_registry_schema can annotate the linked schema for code parsing and visualization.
+Column names are free-form — a schema may declare multiple columns in the same feature space.
+In a multimodal schema, pointer fields are typed | None so that rows profiled in only one modality can leave the other pointers null.

-class CellSchema(HoxBaseSchema):
+class CellSchema(hox.HoxBaseSchema):

 cell_type: str | None = None # user-defined obs metadata